VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 > hey we need 2 talk...

 I think most people would find any of the above alarming, but 1. probably has you going "Ah shit." while 2. has you frantically trying to figure out why and hoping that it's not something you did, while 3. might have you concerned about their happiness.

-Related, usage of `\s` and other [tone markers could be better](https://www.youtube.com/watch?v=3bYXy1jT3m8).

-So, what if we just had some additions to the way we represent text?
-I'm not going to pretend to have any good ideas for what this would be, but 🤷‍♂️ it's a thought.
+[Tom Scott](https://youtu.be/fS4X1JfX6_Q) has a good video on this.

+Some languages do have honorifics and formality - such as tú vs usted in Spanish or how [Korean can even change verb conjugation](https://en.wikipedia.org/wiki/Korean_honorifics),

+{{< speech yesbutno  >}}

+I really hate languages that do this in this particular way.
+The common rule of this traditionalist respect your elders attitude directly conflicts with my strongly held beliefs that people earn respect independently of position of power or age.
+Hell, I'm likely to respect some one in a position of power **less** than one without it unless they've proven to me that they've earned that position rightfully.

+{{< /speech >}}

+but a conlang could do something new and instead encode something like the speaker's view of the listener into the verb.
+For example, there could be a new punctuation mark, lets make these up real quick as a very low effort bodge onto English:

+* 𑙧 → The speaker is experiencing a high energy negative, emotion in relation to the primary action
+* ⁝ → The speaker is experiencing a low energy negative emotion in relation to the primary action
+* ᥄ → The speaker is experiencing a low energy positive emotion in relation to the primary action
+* ! → The speaker is experiencing a high energy positive emotion in relation to the primary action

+Now, let's make some new sentences:

+* I woke up late this morning𑙧
+  * The speaker is grumpy, presumably having missed something by over sleeping
+* I woke up late this morning⁝
+  * The speaker is bummed to have lost part of the day
+* I woke up late this morning᥄
+  * The speaker is thankful to have slept in
+* I woke up late this morning!
+  * The speaker has more energy than usual and has extra for the day some "bring it on" attitude.

+Could there be ambiguity in these?
+Of course.
+It's also likely people would either be lazy and not use them (defaulting to just a period) or would use other  "hacks" like we already do to imply sarcasm or tone, ranging from the less-than-ideal tone markers ([Which work absolutely perfectly](https://www.youtube.com/watch?v=3bYXy1jT3m8) /s) or just quoting out a word like in "You sure do have 'interesting' taste in romantic partners".
+These also don't cover every option or even fully fix the problem in the "Need to talk" example - to do that we'd probably need to double or triple the number of punctuation options to indicate if it's directed at the listener, a 3rd party, or strictly internal - at which point it probably makes more sense to make verb conjugations instead of attaching it the sentence as a whole…

+… have I mentioned that language is complicated?

 ### Cultural Differences Bonus Round: Gender

-He/Him She/Her Xe/Xyr Ze/Sir Fae/Faer They/Their ...
+He/Him She/Her Xe/Xem/Xyr Ze/Sir Fae/Faer They/Their ...

 Different people have a different level of acceptance of different pronouns... because something-something culture war?
 Regardless, conlangs may provide different pronouns, often either adding one for non-binary individuals or just using a unified, un-gendered pronoun. <a class="ptr">(1)</a>